GoogleCloudPlatform/terraform-google-cloud-run/examples/secure_cloud_run/README.md

-# Simple Cloud Run Example
+# Secure Cloud Run Example

-This example showcases the basic deployment of containerized applications on Cloud Run, along with domain mapping and IAM policy for the service.
+This example showcases the deployment of Secure Cloud Run, along with domain mapping and IAM policy for the service.

 The resources/services/activations/deletions that this example will create/trigger are:

+* Creates Firewall rules on your **VPC Project**.
+  * Serverless to VPC Connector
+  * VPC Connector to Serverless
+  * VPC Connector to LB
+  * VPC Connector Health Checks
+* Creates a sub network to VPC Connector usage purpose.
+* Creates Serverless Connector on your **VPC Project** or **Serverless Project**.
+Refer the comparison below:
+  * Advantages of creating connectors in the [VPC Project](https://cloud.google.com/run/docs/configuring/connecting-shared-vpc#host-project)
+  * Advantages of creating connectors in the [Serverless Project](https://cloud.google.com/run/docs/configuring/connecting-shared-vpc#service-projects)
+* Grant the necessary roles for Cloud Run are able to use VPC Connector on your Shared VPC when creating VPC Connector in host project.
+  * Grant Network User role to Cloud Services service account.
+  * Grant VPC Access User to Cloud Run Service Identity when deploying VPC Access.
+  * Creates KMS Keyring and Key for [customer managed encryption keys](https://cloud.google.com/run/docs/securing/using-cmek) in the **KMS Project** to be used by Cloud Run.
+  * Enables Organization Policies related to Cloud Run in the **Serverless Project**.
+  * Allow Ingress only from internal and Cloud Load Balancing.
+  * Allow VPC Egress to Private Ranges Only.
-* Creates a Cloud Run service with provided name and container
+  * Creates a Cloud Run Service.
-* Creates a Service Account to be used by Cloud Run Service.
+  * Creates a Load Balancer Service using Google-managed SSL certificates.
+  * Creates Cloud Armor Service only including the preconfigured rules for SQLi, XSS, LFI, RCE, RFI, Scannerdetection, Protocolattack and Sessionfixation.

+## Organization Policies

+By default, this example will apply 2 organization policies at the project level for the **Serverless Project**.
+  * Allow Ingress only from internal and Cloud Load Balancing.
+  * Allow VPC Egress to Private Ranges Only.

+To the organization policies to be applied at folder or organization level, the `policy_for` variable needs to be changed.
+Possible values: [\"project\", \"folder\", \"organization\"] and the variables `folder_id` or `organization_id` need to be be filled up, respectively.

+## Usage

+To provision this example, run the following from within this directory:

+- Rename `terraform.example.tfvars` to `terraform.tfvars` by running `mv terraform.example.tfvars terraform.tfvars` and update the file with values from your environment.
+- `terraform init` to get the plugins
+- `terraform plan` to see the infrastructure plan
+- `terraform apply` to apply the infrastructure build

+### Clean up

+- Run `terraform destroy` to clean up your environment.

 ## Assumptions and Prerequisites

-This example assumes that below mentioned prerequisites are in place before consuming the example.
+This example assumes that below mentioned pre-requisites are in place before consuming the example.

-* All required APIs are enabled in the GCP Project
+* All required APIs are enabled in the GCP Project.
+* An Organization.
+* A Billing Account.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs